How long is the program?

 What about other costs in Edinburgh?

 Restaurants and grocery costs are similar to the U.S., even during the festival.
 Inflation is worse in the UK than in the US, but the dollar is currently strong.
-If you want to see additional plays, Jenny can help you book them in Edinburgh using her discount (the cost varies from $12 to $30.00 per ticket).
+If you want to see additional plays with Jenny (the average is about 6 additional shows for about $200.), you can pay for them in Edinburgh.
+And of course, you are always free to book your own tickets after the group schedule is set.
 The National Art Museum and Portrait Gallery, the Scottish National Museum, The Writer’s Museum, and the Scottish National Library exhibitions are all free.
-The Royal Mile boasts additional small museums as well as the castles on either end–with entrance fees ranging from $10.00 to $45.00.
+The Royal Mile boasts additional small museums as well as the castles on either end–with entrance fees ranging from $20.00 to $45.00.
 And of course, there are the pubs where it’s easy to drop a few for a pint or a whiskey.

 Why do I book my own airfare?

 Participants come from different places, and some come to Edinburgh as part of a longer travel vacation.
-Since there are no longer discounts for group airline bookings, letting everyone get their own air ticket saves you money.
-The shortest flights to Edinburgh are direct from Boston, MA or NYC to Edinburgh, but there are often cheaper flights available on other airlines that stop in Dublin, London, or Amsterdam.
-Bringing no more than ONE carry-on and ONE personal item like a backpack is highly recommended.
-Jenny can consult on flight options and is happy to book tickets if you would prefer her to do that for you.
+Group airline bookings no longer save money; getting your own ticket does.
+Direct flights to Edinburgh are available on Delta from Boston, Atlanta, or NYC, but there are often cheaper flights available on other airlines that stop in Dublin, London, or Amsterdam.
+Please bring no more than ONE carry-on and ONE personal item, like a backpack.
+Baggage claim in Edinburgh is chaotic at this time of year.
+Jenny can consult on flight options and is happy to book tickets for you if you prefer.

 What happens when I arrive in Edinburgh?

-You will depart from the U.S. in the evening of August 9, and be met at the airport when you arrive in the morning or afternoon of August 10.
-Transportation from the airport to the house is arranged (usually a tram to central Edinburgh and a taxi from Haymarket Station.)
+You will depart from the U.S. on the evening of August 1, and be met by Jenny at the airport when you arrive August 2.
+She will put you in a taxi or Uber for the ride to 32 Gilmore Place.
 Once there, you will be encouraged to rest up for the evening activity.
-In the early evening, the group will meet for a catered dinner in our home before attending our first performance event.
+At 6pm, the group meets for a catered dinner in our home before attending our first performance event.

 How do I get around the city?

-Edinburgh is a very walkable city, but you can always catch a bus, hail a taxi, or call an Uber.
+Edinburgh is a very walkable city; but taxis and Ubers are easy, and busses are cheap.
 Expect to walk for about 20-30 minutes between most venues, and 40 minutes if you’re going from one end of Edinburgh to the other.
-The bus system is convenient for getting around the city.
-The Edinburgh Bus and Tram app can be downloaded on your phone (all busses have wireless) and you can use it to plan your journey and follow the bus as you ride.
-Taxis and Ubers are also reasonable, and a good idea if you get caught in a downpour or need to be somewhere faster than you can walk.
 The city is very safe, and no one should be concerned about walking on their own, even at night.

 What does a “normal” festival day look like?